luong-komorebi/vpcflowlog-guardduty-sns/README.md

 The code is a refactored version of the upstream cloud posse source code under Apache 2.0 license.
 However, the code was refactored and modified as follows

 * Most importantly the previous code did not work correctly on Terraform v1.1.5
-* Due to the use of count and for each dynmaic code blocks, the old code concatinated ARN strings with name.*.id pattern
+* Due to the use of count and for each dynamic code blocks, the old code concatenated ARN strings with name.*.id pattern
 * In recent versions the use of .id is no longer needed in replace of ARN attribute
-* Additonally, the [0] index is passed with every name[0] in replace of name.*.id
+* Additionally, the [0] index is passed with every name[0] in replace of name.*.id
 * The root main S3 bucket policies have been removed and pushed to modules s3 main.tf to cleanup root main.tf
 * Some of the default bucket ACL policies have been removed, only enforced TLS and Public block is enabled
-* SNS ACL access rules updated to accept eventbridge as a princaple service writing into topic
+* SNS ACL access rules updated to accept eventbridge as a principle service writing into topic
-* The KMS key alias is not s user supplied input, previously a validation error was being thrown because of the use of name.*.id concatination
+* The KMS key alias is not s user supplied input, previously a validation error was being thrown because of the use of name.*.id concatenation
 * Enable SNS and Cloud Event is now user supplied input excepting bool: true:false
 * VPCid is now a user supplied input expecting the vpc-foobaripsum format
 * All reference to external registries have been removed to prevent supply chain attack
 * All source = /registry keys removed to support local paths and version references removed to support local path files

 https://securitysandman.com/